 - Owns more than 1% of the employer and has annual compensation of more than $150,000, or

-Plan advisors, recordkeepers, and third party administrators (TPAs) are among the best resources to help plan sponsors understand how their plan may be affected by the annual COLA adjustments.
+Plan advisors, recordkeepers, and third-party administrators (TPAs) are among the best resources to help plan sponsors understand how their plan may be affected by the annual adjustments on plan limits.
 Plan sponsors may want to

-- Review the COLAs each year with their internal payroll staff or outsourced payroll company to make sure all necessary adjustments are made and confirm the correct definition of compensation is being used for plan operations.
+- Review the COLAs each year with their payroll staff or provider to make sure all necessary adjustments are made and confirm that the correct definition of compensation is being used for plan operations.

 - Analyze last year’s nondiscrimination testing results to determine whether changes to the groups of employees classified as HCEs or key employees could affect this year’s tests.